 Expenses usually hit you when you least expect them.
 At times, you may find yourself short of funds to meet these expenses, forcing you to borrow money or take a loan.
-For instance, a family member requiring sudden hospitalisation, an increase
+For instance, a family member requiring sudden hospitalisation, an increase in

-to pay your credit card dues in full (i.e. paying only a part of the dues) attracts a very high-interest rate.
+credit card dues in full (i.e. paying only a part of the dues) attracts a very high-interest rate.

 But too many loan accounts and outstanding dues thereon could prove to be a debt burden, and it can impact your credit score and financial wellbeing.
-If you are bearing excessive debt burden, particularly where high-interest cost is involved,
+If you are bearing excessive debt burden, particularly where high-interest cost is involved, ‘debt

-‘debt consolidation is a worthwhile proposition.
+consolidation is a worthwhile proposition.